 Seattle just finished the coldest April on record.
 Even after two amazingly sunny days this weekend, we return to the usual rain and high of 55 degrees.

 You can watch for signs of failures, you can talk about becoming better at your job, or at parenting, or about being healthier phsyically.
 But one day you might notice that you can’t crawl out of bed and you don’t want to get dressed.
 Suddenly your bones have been cold for months and the brightest lights in the house can’t make you “snap out of it.”
-While this isn’t true for everyone, I know it’s harder for some of us than others.
+While this isn’t true for everyone, I know it’s harder for some than others and I respect all of these vantage points.

 The things we pay attention to, always asking if it is affecting our work or our kids or our families, might not be the thing that takes us down in the end.
 Four months of weepy, moody, lethargic days eventually pay their price.